thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 * <b>Schema :</b> In order to get a model as accurate as possible we have to do some cleaning of the data.
 <img src="images/aml/07-aml-studio.PNG" height= 400>

-1. Select an Integer type for any numeric field. <!--???Is this needed???-->
+1. Check if an Integer type is used for any numeric field

 2. Uncheck the date fields that we will not use in the model. (`BILLINGDOCUMENTDATE`, `PAYMENTDATE`)
 <img src="images/aml/08-aml-studio.PNG" height= 400>

 3. Uncheck the fields that do not contain any data or which are not relevant for the forecast.
-Eg. `SALESDOCUMENT`, `SALESGROUP`, `SALESOFFICE` <!-- Can we also uncheck Sales Document??? -->
+Eg. `SALESDOCUMENT`, `SALESGROUP`, `SALESOFFICE`
 <img src="images/aml/09-aml-studio.PNG" height= 400>

 * <b>Confirm details</b> Create the dataset